Peripheral neuropathy is damage to the peripheral nerves. These are the nerves that connect your spinal cord to the rest of your body.

-Symptoms include: Numbness or reduced sensationTinglingPain, often a burning or sharp, cutting sensationSensitivity to touchMuscle twitchesMuscle weaknessDifficulty with walkingLoss of coordination or balanceParalysis
+Peripheral neuropathy may cause: Numbness or reduced sensationTinglingPain, often a burning or sharp, cutting sensationSensitivity to touchMuscle twitchesMuscle weaknessDifficulty with walkingLoss of coordination or balanceParalysis

 If untreated, peripheral neuropathy can lead to: Loss of reflexes and muscle controlMuscle atrophy—loss of muscle bulkFoot deformitiesInjuries to the feet that go unnoticed and become infected

 If you have motor or sensory neuropathy, you may also have autonomic neuropathy.
-This is associated with symptoms such as: Problems regulating blood pressureConstipationErectile dysfunctionDifficulty breathing
+This is associated with symptoms, such as: Problems regulating blood pressureConstipationErectile dysfunctionDifficulty breathing

 Additional tests may also include: